You're Cordially Invited: Plot

 In revenge, Jim draws out Jenni and Oliver's ceremony to keep Neve and Dixon from marrying at sunset, and enlists a boat to splash them, indadvertently collapsing the dock and the Buckleys' party into the water.
-Sharing their fears of becoming alienated from Neve and Jenni, Margot apologizes to Jim, who admits to interfering with Neve's ceremony.
+Sharing their fears of becoming alienated from Neve and Jenni, Margot apologizes to Jim, who then admits to interfering with Neve's ceremony.

 A vengeful Margot enlists her siblings to ruin Jenni and Oliver's wedding cake, and they see someone who appears to be Oliver kissing a bridesmaid.
 Margot tells Jim, who is dubious, but after discovering that Oliver and Jenni are planning to move away to Memphis, he informs his daughter.
 Confronting Oliver, Jenni angrily begins kissing other attendees, but it is revealed that Margot actually saw one of Oliver's groomsmen.
 Furious with her father, Jenni leaves the island with Oliver.

 Neve and Dixon announce her pregnancy, and complete their interrupted ceremony.
 Lashing out at her mother over her emotional unavailability, Margot exposes her siblings' secrets in the process and the family turns on her.
 Margot returns to her room, where Jim has changed his mind about ambushing her with an alligator, which bites her before he throws it out of the window.
 Dixon treats the injury, and Margot reconciles with her family and with Jim.

 Discovering on social media that Jenni and Oliver have annulled their marriage, Jim hitches a ride with Margot back to Atlanta.
 Fighting his way through her friends, Jim has a heartfelt conversation with Jenni.
 She and Oliver agree they are too young to get married, but still plan to move to Memphis as a couple.
 After Jenni tells Margot that Jim is romantically interested in her, the two share a kiss and plan to see each other again, facilitated by his job as CEO of Delta Air Lines.

 At Thanksgiving, Margot's entire family visit her in Los Angeles with Jim, Jenni, and Oliver, all taking a family photo together.
 Jim proposes to Margot, who suggests they elope to avoid another wedding fiasco.